mroev/U_R_I_Rechner/README.md

 # U_R_I_Rechner
-This program allows you to calculate voltage, resistance and current
+This program allows you to calculate voltage, resistance and current!